Services & Rentals

 Every membership type enjoys the core membership benefits, which include:

 - Private study while at the Main Library in Downtown Los Angeles.
-(The Main Library is located directly across the street from the Stanley Mosk Courthouse and adjacent to the Clara Shortridge Foltz Criminal Courthouse.)
+(The Main Library is located directly across the street from the Stanley Mosk Courthouse, the new United States Dictrict Court, and adjacent to the Clara Shortridge Foltz Criminal Courthouse.)

 - Unlimited access to the library’s on-site databases including: Lexis Advance, Westlaw, CEB Onlaw, Forms Workflow, Foreign Law Guide, BNA, and Wolters Kluwer Intelliconnect